HanssonMagnus/HanssonMagnus.github.io/Library.md

 * [Pollock, Finance and Philosophy](https://www.goodreads.com/book/show/39070445-finance-and-philosophy)
 * Lewis, Liar's Poker
 * Mehrling, The New Lombard Street: How the Fed Became the Dealer of Last Resort
-* Ammous, The Bitcoin Standard: The Decentralized Alternative to Central Banking
 * Black, Business Cycles and Equilibrium
 * Black, Exploring General Equilibrium
 * Marks, The Most Important Thing